2023 Fulfillment by Amazon (FBA) Review: Costs & Features

 How FBA Works

-As a registered Amazon seller, you can send your inventory to an Amazon fulfillment center on a shipping pallet or through a freight forwarding company directly from your supplier.
 Alternatively, a service like ShipBob can prep and send your inbound FBA shipments for you.
 Once received, the merchandise can be further distributed across FBA’s warehouse network to optimize logistics.

 You need to pay an inventory storage fee to store your products in an Amazon fulfillment center.
 These fees depend on the size of your items and the time they’re stored.
 Amazon FBA storage fees start at 56 cents/cubic foot during off-peak season.

+Did you know?
 To streamline distribution, FBA implemented inventory commingling—the grouping of identical products from different sellers in its warehouse facilities.
 Sellers see this as a potential risk because goods another retailer stores through FBA could be sent to a customer who purchased from your listing.

-Custom/branded outer packing is not an option.
 Products in certain categories, namely clothing and accessories, are subject to greater fulfillment fees.

 FBA Alternatives